- John Jay High School

 -

 Many people are aware that STEM careers are in hot demand and offer an opportunity to make a great living.
 It comes as a surprise to many Americans, however, that Computer Science is the largest of the the STEM professions and offers a wide variety of work across all industries.
 Computer Science is a core requirement for most STEM majors.
-It is also an excellent area of study for people interested in communications and commercial art.
+It is also an excellent area of study for people interested in communications, commercial art, and a general knowledge of how to stay safe while working effectively on the internet.

 Wappingers offers a variety of courses that allow students to develop a base of understanding in computational thinking and to dream about possible careers in the wide assortment of computer science retlated professions.